 Sure, tens of millions of electric bikes will be sold around the world this year—more than ever before—but only one is for hard-core performance riding, the OB1 battery-powered dual-suspension mountain bike.
 The patented drive system integrates with the bottom bracket for a seamless boost as you shift among the nine gears to climb killer steeps or power across flats.
-Here’s hoping the technology filters down to
+Here’s hoping the technology filters down to a more realistic price soon (it currently sells for $13,995).

 Arab times, Arab countries, Arab news, burj al arab, Arabic newspaper, united Arab emirate, Arabic music, Arab women, Arabic restaurants, Arabic movies, Arabic videos, Arab TV